 The Victoria BID represents the voice of business in the area working with our partners to develop Victoria as a better place to work, live in and visit.
 Our business partners determine our work programmes that contribute to the local economy and enhance the area.

 The Victoria Business Improvement District was the BID proposer of Victoria Westminster.
-Using the knowledge it has gained since 2010, it has helped Victoria Westminster to become a formalised business improvement district in 2018 and Whitehall in 2021.
+Using the knowledge it has gained since 2010, it helped Victoria Westminster to become a formalised business improvement district in 2018 and Whitehall in 2021.